 How do you create a healthy gut environment that supports nutrition and vitality?
 These simple steps will get you started:

 1. Revamp your diet.
 Now that you know the benefits—and downsides—of the governmental food guideline recommendations, you can design your own pyramid for healthy eating, making sure that 75% of your plate is full of plant-based foods and nutrient-rich assorted vegetables (include as many colors as possible).
-Also incorporate healthy fats, fiber, and lean protein to optimize your immunity and metabolism.
+Also incorporate healthy fats, fiber, and lean protein to optimize your immune system and metabolism.

 2. Replenish with probiotics.
 Among countless other life-supporting functions for your entire body, probiotics help produce vitamins and enzymes, maintain your blood sugar levels already within a normal range, and support immune function, a strong gut barrier, and even regulate your mood.
 But, did you know that the trillions of beneficial bacteria in your gut help you digest and absorb the nutrients from all the foods you eat so you can benefit from your healthy diet3?

 Besides including probiotics in your diet from food sources (such as kimchi, sauerkraut, and kombucha), taking a high-quality, multi-strain supplement like Hyperbiotics PRO-15 will give you targeted, ongoing support as you seek to maximize your population of beneficial microbes.

 3. Feed the good guys.
 Once the probiotics settle in to make your gut their home, they need to eat in order to thrive and to adequately support your health.
 Prebiotics are fibers that we can’t digest, but they are our friendly bacteria’s favorite food source.
 Include a supplemental prebiotic blend with your daily probiotic formula, or eat plenty of whole, plant-based foods high in prebiotic fiber, like oats, asparagus, bananas, Jerusalem artichoke, jicama, and onions.